 |Total||$122 215||201 566||5 138||14 762||$527 248||$24||431%|

 It is very powerful to also look at the same table but with one row for each campaign.
 This allows you to evaluate campaigns across advertising platforms and lets you see what campaigns drive the most sales for your business.

-Whereas tables provide a summary, graphs tell a story and allows you to spot trends.
+Whereas tables provide a summary, graphs tell a story and allow you to spot trends.
 It is very insightful to plot key metrics.
 For example, the graph below shows the total cumulative advertising spend month to date.
-It allows you to quickly see if the spend starts to deviate from budget or previous months spend and to take corrective action if this is the case.
+It allows you to quickly see if the spend starts to deviate from the budget or previous months' spend and to take corrective action if this is the case.

-There are a couple of different ways to set up a system of record for you advertising:
+There are a couple of different ways to set up a system of record for your advertising:

 Another drawback of Excel is that the spreadsheets can get a bit unwieldy after a while and are hard to maintain and share.

 Larger businesses tend to rely on a business intelligence tool rather than Excel.
 This is a more scalable solution and easier to collaborate in.
 Many BI tools also have automatic connections to Adwords, Facebook, and Google Analytics.
 However, most other ads channels have to be imported via CSV.
 Furthermore, there is no structure to merge analytics data with advertising data or create a hierarchy of markets.
 As a result, it can take a substantial effort to set up and maintain a BI tool.